ANTITRUST & INTELLECTUAL PROPERTY

 Knorr and Wabtec Employee Illegal No-Poach Agreements

 In late 2018, Lieff Cabraser was selected as Co-Lead Counsel for plaintiffs in the consolidated “no-poach” employee antitrust litigation against rail equipment companies Knorr-Bremse and Wabtec, the world’s dominant rail equipment suppliers.
 The complaint charged that the companies entered into unlawful agreements not to compete for each other’s employees, suppressing employee pay and mobility.
 Plaintiffs alleged that these agreements spanned several years, were monitored and enforced by Defendants’ senior executives.
-Plaintiffs’ vigorous prosecution of the case led to settlements with both defendants, and the motion for preliminary approval of the settlements will be filed on February 24, 2020.
-The details of the settlement will be available at that time.
+Plaintiffs’ vigorous prosecution of the case led to settlements with both defendants totaling $48.95 million.
+The Court granted final approval to the settlements on August 26, 2020.

 Franchise Restaurant Illegal No-Poach Agreement Cases

-Lieff Cabraser represents fast-food employees in a series of lawsuits challenging the practices of Little Caesar, Domino’s, Jimmy John’s, Burger King, and McDonald’s fast-food franchises that illegally restrict employee mobility, advancement, and pay.
+Lieff Cabraser represents fast-food employees in a series of lawsuits challenging the practices of Jimmy John’s, Burger King, McDonald’s, and Papa John’s fast-food franchises that illegally restrict employee mobility, advancement, and pay.
 The complaints allege the restaurants’ practices of restricting employees from being hired at other same-franchise stores violate antitrust law and cause worker wages to be lower than they should be.
 The practices also significantly limit employees’ career mobility and advancement.
-Lieff Cabraser is proposed Class Counsel in McDonald’s, where we recently defeated defendants’ motion to dismiss the case, and serves as Co-Lead Counsel in the Domino’s, Little Caesars, and Jimmy John’s cases, and play a prominent role in the Burger King action.
+Lieff Cabraser is proposed Class Counsel in McDonald’s, Jimmy John’s, and Papa John’s, where we recently defeated defendants’ motions to dismiss the cases, also playing a prominent role in the Burger King action.
 Litigation is ongoing in all cases.

 We help people with different problems, fighting against corporate greed